FAQ Seattle University Tournament

 Yes but we EXPECT parents of 3rd and 4th graders to remain with their child at Seattle University.

-We’ll have a staff member there in the mornings to guide them into the Piggott building.
+We’ll have a staff member there in the mornings (and afternoons for congress and speech students) to guide them into the Piggott building.

 Climb students meet with an adult leader in a “school room” between rounds.